 London living wage versus minimum wage

-London’s minimum wage is the same as the national average, despite the cost of living in London being significantly higher than in many other parts of the UK.
+London’s minimum wage is the same as the national average, despite the cost of living in London being significantly higher than the cost of living elsewhere in the UK.
 This has led to criticism that the UK living wage (NLW) still isn’t high enough, especially for workers in London, as well as in southeast England.

 The Living Wage Foundation calculates what it considers the ‘real’ cost of living each year; it also partners with a group of businesses who pay what they consider the UK’s and London’s Real Living Wage.
 This is paid on a voluntary basis, however.

 The organizations claims that the compulsory living wage should be set at £9 per hour across the UK, and at £10.55 per hour in London.

 This movement has been popular in the UK, with almost 4,900 employers paying the voluntary ‘Real Living Wage’.
 You can ask your employer which minimum wage standard applies to your workplace.